cvxgrp/scs/README.md

 SCS (`splitting conic solver`) is a numerical optimization package for solving large-scale convex cone problems, based on our paper [Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding](http://www.stanford.edu/~boyd/papers/scs.html).
-It is written in C and can be used in other C, C++, Python, Matlab, Julia, Java, and Scala programs via included interfaces (Julia interface available [here](https://github.com/JuliaOpt/SCS.jl)).
+It is written in C and can be used in other C, C++, Python, Matlab, R, Julia, Java, and Scala programs via included interfaces (Julia interface available [here](https://github.com/JuliaOpt/SCS.jl)).
 It can also be called as a solver from convex optimization toolboxes [CVX](http://cvxr.com/cvx/),